Class Type100% online, 6 & 12-week courses

 At least 1 of the following courses:

-Students research, develop and implement persuasive and promotional campaign strategies appropriate to corporate, governmental and non-profit organizations.
-This advanced course is designed for those who desire specialized skills in public relations and promotional communication.
-Emphasis is placed on various tactics including investor relations and employee communications.
+In this course students will research, develop, and implement persuasive public relations campaign strategies appropriate to corporate, governmental, and/or not-for-profit organizations.
+This advanced course is designed for professionals who require specialized skills in public relations and promotional communication.

 This course provides qualified students with an opportunity to receive academic credit for supervised professional training and experience in an actual work environment.
 This Internship is an ongoing seminar between the student, the faculty member and the employment supervisor.
 It involves an Internship Application and Learning Agreement, periodic meetings with the faculty representative, professional experience at a level equivalent to other senior-level courses and submission of material as established in the Internship Application and Learning Agreement.
 Participation cannot be guaranteed for all applicants.